The Jar Healthy Vending prepares for summer with Intermittent fasting

 I had my first fasting period last Sunday so it’s been about 6 days of my experiment so far.
 I can say that the first day was the hardest so far as I used to eat early before starting this diet.
 Now my eating time is from 10am to 6pm which perfectly suits with my work schedule from 11am to 7pm.
 I have my breakfast at home and then both lunch and dinner at work.
 As I come back quite late, I usually just have a tea and go to watch a movie or some new series.

-I will keep you posted on my progress in two weeks and wish me lack to resist some after 6pm glasses of wine.
+I will keep you posted on my progress in two weeks and wish me luck to resist some after 6pm glasses of wine.